nghidinh0610/File-Integrity-Management/README.md

         $hash = Calculate-File-Hash $f.FullName
         "$($hash.Path)|$($hash.Hash)" | Out-File -FilePath .\baseline.txt -Append
 ```
+✔️The first option is for when you want to change your data intentionally<br><br>
 5) Create a statement when the option is B and create a dictionary to later on, use that for monitoring.
 Get content from baseline file and start continuously monitoring every second
 ```objc
 elseif ($response -eq "B".ToUpper())